Vitamin B1 and Magnesium: Can You Take Them Together?

 Why is this important?

-This synergy was first documented in the 1970s in patients with refractory thiamine-responsive disorders (such as some forms of lactic acidosis and Wernicke-Korsakoff syndrome) who failed to improve on thiamine alone but recovered after magnesium repletion.
-It is now standard practice in hospitals treating alcohol withdrawal and Wernicke encephalopathy to give intravenous magnesium together with thiamine, not just thiamine alone.
+The link was first documented in the 1970s in patients with thiamine-responsive disorders, such as some forms of Wernicke-Korsakoff syndrome, who failed to improve on thiamine alone but recovered once magnesium was repleted.
+Because of this, hospitals treating alcohol withdrawal and Wernicke encephalopathy commonly give magnesium together with thiamine rather than thiamine by itself.

 The same principle applies outside the hospital.
-People who are at risk for combined deficiency - heavy alcohol users, those with poor diets, athletes with high sweat losses, people on diuretics or proton pump inhibitors, and people with diabetes or gastrointestinal disease - benefit from supplementing both nutrients together rather than picking one.
-Chronic low-grade thiamine deficiency contributes to fatigue, brain fog, peripheral neuropathy, and impaired glucose tolerance, all of which are amplified when magnesium is also low.
+People at higher risk for combined deficiency, such as heavy alcohol users, those with poor diets, athletes with heavy sweat losses, people on diuretics or acid-reducing medications, and people with diabetes or gastrointestinal disease, are the most likely to benefit from attention to both nutrients rather than just one.

 What should you do?